unexpectedjs/expect-the-unexpected/README.md

 equal.
 Unexpected does not, and we believe that it is important not to consider them equal.
 It's the difference between triple and double =.

-Expect these errors to pop up when replacing expect with expect-the-unexpected.
+Expect these errors to pop up when replacing expect.js with expect-the-unexpected.

 ### 2: property(name) property(name, val)